Drought tolerant landscaping

 Julie Montanari, a Master Gardener, will explain the cost savings and other benefits of water efficient irrigation.
 She will provide tips on selecting water-wise plants and details on how to convert conventional irrigation to be water efficient.
 The program is presented by the Citizens Environmental Council of Burlingame and co-sponsored by the City of Burlingame and Bay Area Water Supply and Conservation Agency.

 The City's Parks Department crew removed the turf at the Police Station to make room for the new water efficient landscape design.
 The removed turf will be reused for hardscape features in future landscaping projects and the remaining existing turf will be used for on-site hardscape design features.

 An alternative to digging out and removing unneeded lawn areas is to put the shovels aside and use sheet mulching instead.
 Sheet mulching is a chemical free and waste free method of removing turf by covering grass areas with layers of cardboard, wood chips, and compost.
 The layers smother the grass and create an organic planting environment for new plants.
 Best part is that no digging or tilling is necessary and hauling and dumping of yard waste is avoided.
-Sheet mulching is an excellent option for residents and property owners.

 Resources for sheet mulching and sustainable gardening:

-- Sheet mulching video and factsheet
+- Sheet mulching video

 - ReScape California offers classes and resources for water efficient landscaping

 - Bay Area Water Supply and Conservation Agency offers landscape education classes in the peninsula.

 Designing a Landscape